 When you hear the word “alcoholic” what do you think of?

 Those who have little experience with substance abuse will likely picture a drunk living on the street or passed out in an alleyway.
-It’s rare that alcoholics fit this stereotype, but those who do tend to be the most public.
+It’s rare that those struggling with alcoholism fit this stereotype, but those who do tend to be the most public.
 The stigma that develops from the image of a drunk in an alleyway is detrimental to people in recovery for two reasons.

 First, if they don’t fit that stereotype, it is easier for them to deny their own problem.